rcoscali/AstExplorer/README.md

 # AstExplorer

-This Gnome application, built with gtkmm & glademm is a browser for navigating inside an AST.-u origin master
+This Gnome application, built with gtkmm & glademm is a browser for navigating inside an AST.